shiftkey/blog/_posts/2011-03-26-simpler-ui-testing-for-wpf-apps.md

 ---
 layout: post
 title: Musing - Simpler UI Testing for WPF Apps
 permalink: /simpler-ui-testing-for-wpf-apps.html
 description: Instead of the existing tools, why not try some IronRuby and rspec code?
-funnelweb_id: 12
 date: 2011-03-26 14:00:00 +11:00
 tags: "wpf testing"
 comments: true
 ---

 After spending some time this week getting to know Ruby and some of its testing frameworks (Shoulda, rspec, and TestCase), I thought I'd put pen to paper and revisit why I started down this path.

 ## Some background

 The current project I am working on is a large data-driven WPF application, with a lot of complex scenarios to identify, develop and test.
 There is a group of testers on the project, but I can see an opportunity to use automated testing to verify functionality and allow testers to focus on areas of better value - exploratory testing, for example.

 Yes, there are frameworks like [White][2] or Coded UI Tests, but these tools were designed with developers in mind.